Apply to Study

 TSiBA is aware that access to tertiary education is hampered by many factors including the quality of secondary education and financial hurdles.
 For this reason, we offer full tuition scholarships to study our full time bridging programmes, namely the Certificate in Practical Business Administration (available at TSiBA Eden only) and the Higher Certificate in Business Administration.
 Further scholarships are awarded on a sliding scale to pursue our accredited Bachelor of Business Administration degree in Entrepreneurial Leadership, which is offered at TSiBA Cape Town only.

-You can apply to study at TSiBA Online by selecting your applicable campus:
+You can apply to study at TSiBA Online by clicking below:

 Or follow these simple steps: